csaben/website/src/posts/2023-4-7-teachers.md

 ---
-title: "Teacher Recognition"
+title: Teacher Recognition
 date: 2023-04-07
-description: "I am the composite of my own effort and the teaching of others.
+description: I am the composite of my own effort and the teaching of others.
 I list those who have had an impact on how I solve problems and live life.
-Thank you."
+Thank you.
 ---
 **To my teachers:**
 Thank you for your patience with me and encouraging me.